twimart/twimart.github.io/content/posts/cisco-ssh.md

 Toto# copy running-config startup-config

 ```
-### Connection test ###
+## Connection test (with PuTTy) ##
 PuTTy is a free software that allows you to connect to a device in many different ways: serial cable, Telnet, SSH...
 You can select SSH, then enter the IP address of your Cisco device (mine was 192.168.100.33):

 ![putty](/images/putty.PNG)

 You will then be asked for a username.
-You can put the one you created before (in my case `toto`).
+You can put the one you created before (in my case `thomas`).
 Then you can enter the corresponding password for that user (in my case it's `admin`).

 And you finally connected!

 ![ssh](/images/ssh.PNG)

 You will be asked for a password if you want to enter the privileged mode.
+That's the one you put during the `enable secret <password>` command.

 That's all for the SSH connection on Cisco 😁!